ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Decorators are typically transparent to the client of the component; that is, unless the client is relying on the component's concrete type.
 * Decorators can resullt in many small objects in our design, and overuse can be complex.
 * A decorator wraps an object to add new behaviors and responsibilities.
+* To add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
+* For responsibilities that can be withdrawn
+* When extension by subclassing is impractical.
+Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
+Or a class definition may be hidden or otherwise unavailable for subclassing

-### Decorator - definition
+### Decorator - definition (wrapper)
-Attach additional responsibilities to an object dynamically.
+> Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 # Proxy
 ---
+## Bullet Points
+*

+### Proxy - definition (Surrogate)
+> Provide a surrogate or placeholder for another object to control access to it.

 # Composite VS Decorator VS Proxy
 ---